 So you have a new website.
 You post great content on your blog.
 And yet, the number of your views doesn’t go up.
 This is a great moment to start working on a great marketing strategy.
-And you can start with organic link building.
+You can start with organic link building.

 Why is link building so important?
 Having backlinks to your pages signals search engines that your content is influential.
 This makes external links a great way of measuring the quality of your website.
 Also, thanks to some updates, like Google Penguin, link quality also matters.
 What does that mean?
 Let’s explore.

-What to Have in Mind for Organic Link Building
+What to Keep in Mind for Organic Link Building

 1. Keep It Natural

-If at some point only the quality of your links was enough to have a high rank, this isn’t true anymore.
+At some point, the quality of your links was enough to have a high ranking, but this isn’t true anymore.
 You can’t just buy a bunch of spammy fake links and be done with it.
 Search engines are smarter than that.

 You should try to get natural and organic links at all times.
 A good strategy is to go for relevant websites in order to get backlinks.
 By doing this, you also provide quality resources to the readers and expand your audience.
 Try to integrate your link naturally in a relevant context, so that it also adds value.